vishalagrawal22/covid-statistics/README.md

 3. https://locationiq.com/geocoding (reverse geocoding)

 ## User Guide
-As this is a static site (client-side), we couldn't provide the API key.
+As this is a static site (client-side), we can't provide the API key.

 To use the website, you need two API keys
 1. RapidAPI key